What Happens With Unpaid Parking Tickets? The Complete Guide

 How Do Laws Differ According to the State?

-Unfortunately, the laws surrounding unpaid citations vary between states, so it’s impossible to cover them all in this guide.
-In fact, many of the rules about citations originate from city governments rather than at the state level.
+Unfortunately, the laws surrounding unpaid citations vary between states, so it is impossible to cover them all in this guide.
+Many of the rules about citations originate from city governments rather than at the state level.

-Likewise, unpaid parking tickets consequences can differ among states and localities, so it’s essential to understand the rules in the particular city where you live and park.
+Likewise, the consequences for unpaid parking tickets can differ among states and localities, so it’s essential to understand the rules in the particular city where you live and park.

 How Can Filing For Bankruptcy Help?